vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/getting-started/configuration-report.md

 # Generating Configuration Reports

 The [`Invoke-VcfConfigReport`](../functions/Invoke-VcfConfigReport.md) cmdlet generates a configuration report.
-This report collects information about the configuration settings in a VMware Cloud Foundation system for the platform components.
+This report collects information about the configuration settings in a VMware Cloud Foundation Instance for the platform components.
 This report reduces the need to login to multiple product interfaces and endpoints to collect information about the configuration.

 ## VMware Cloud Foundation Instance